What’s The Average Human Sprint Speed? A Statistical Analysis

 Sprinters beginning a race.

-If we take a number in the middle for typical 100m sprint times—say 15 seconds—we can make a generalization that the average human sprinting speed is roughly 24 km/hr or 14.2 mph.
+If we take a typical 100m sprint time in the middle—say, 15 seconds—we can generalize that the average human sprinting speed is roughly 24 km/hr or 14.2 mph.

 Engineer Calcs also did an interesting analysis in 2019 to determine how fast the average human can run and the average speed of a sprinting human.1Toofan, K. (2019, July 24).
 Discover the Average Human Athlete Running Speed.
 Engineer Calcs.